A primal-dual flow for affine constrained convex optimization: Numerical Experiments

 Computational results are summarized in \cref{tab:rof}, including the number of iterations ({\bf its}) and running time ({\bf time}).
-For Inexact Im-PD, we also report the total number of SsN iterations ({\bf SsN}) and the time used for initialization ({\bf warming-up}).
-For all cases, A-PDHG has not achieved the tolerance \cref{eq:res-rof} within the maximal iteration number $k_{\max} = 10^5$, and we also record the KKT residual Res$(k_{\max})$ at the last iterate.
-As we can see, \cref{algo:Im-PD-ROF} outperforms much better than other two methods and the total iteration number is almost $10$, as expected above.
-Particularly, we observe that A-ADMM is more efficient than A-PDHG.
+For Inexact Im-PD, we also report the total number of SsN iterations ({\bf SsN}) and the time used for initialization ({\bf warm-up}).
+For all cases, PDHG has not achieved the tolerance \cref{eq:res-rof} within the maximal iteration number $k_{\max} = 10^5$, and we also record the KKT residual Res$(k_{\max})$ at the last iterate.
+As we can see, Algorithm \ref{algo:Im-PD-ROF} outperforms much better than other two methods and the total iteration number is almost $10$, as expected above.
+Particularly, we observe that A-ADMM is more efficient than PDHG.

-Moreover, in \cref{fig:Im-PD-rof-pcg}, we plot the averaged PCG iteration number of \cref{algo:Im-PD-ROF} for all cases.
-Similar as before (cf. \cref{fig:Semi-PDPG-l1-l2-pcg}), it increases along with the iteration.
+Moreover, in Figure \ref{fig:Im-PD-rof-pcg}, we plot the averaged PCG iteration number of Algorithm \ref{algo:Im-PD-ROF} for all cases.
+Similar as before (cf. Figure \ref{fig:Semi-PDPG-l1-l2-pcg}), it increases along with the iteration.
 Therefore, this deserves further study for more robust and efficient linear solvers such as algebraic multilevel methods \cite{lee_robust_2007,xu_algebraic_2017}.